Evan-Hocking/DigitalSynthRebuild/README.md

 # Open Synth Rebuild

 ## Introduction
 Open Synth Rebuild is a virtual modular synthesizer designed for experimentation and performance.

-Originally developed as a [university project](https://github.com/Evan-Hocking/_DigitalSynthProject), this version has been rebuilt from the ground up to address architectural issues in the original.
+Originally developed as a [university project](https://github.com/Evan-Hocking/_DigitalSynthProject), this version has been rebuilt from the ground up to address architectural issues in the original, such as hard coded imports, and and 1 dimensional signal chains.

 ## Prerequisites
 - [Node.js](https://nodejs.org/) (v16 or later recommended)